 That said, some people are uncomfortable with using a Microsoft Account to log into their machines.
 Whether it’s concerns over security, worries about how Windows handles private data, or a simple yearning for the olden days, some users feel happier using a local account.

-In this article we look at how to totally delete your Windows Account and how to make a local account on a Windows 10 machine.
+In this article, we look at how to totally delete your Microsoft Account and how to make a local account on a Windows 10 machine.

 How Do You Get a Windows Account?

 Lots of people will have a Windows Account without even realizing it.
 In fact, if you’ve ever had a Hotmail email address, an Xbox Live account, a .NET Passport, or used some other Microsoft service, the chances are you’ve got one.

 Note: Hotmail is now dead.
 Microsoft’s email services are all under the Outlook umbrella.